-This page contains information specific for dementia care in North-East India, currently on Assam (Guwahati) and Manipur (Imphal).
+This page contains information specific for dementia care in North-East India, currently on Assam (Guwahati), Manipur (Imphal) and Mizoram (Aizawl).
 It has been created for the convenience of caregivers of patients of Alzheimer’s Disease and other forms of dementia. [read disclaimer]

 - Facilities for patients of Alzheimer’s/ other dementias.

 - Helplines and major information sources for elders.

 - Dementia-related material in various Indian languages (including Assamese).

 - General tips for locating relevant resources in a city.